 RVNL Tunnel Project – Obulavaripalle to Venkatachalam

-The South Central Railway, India’s New Broad Gauge Railway Line from Obulavaripalle to Venkatachalam-Construction of Roadbed from KM 17/0 to 35/0, including the construction of two tunnels with ballastless track and earthwork in Formation, Major and Minor Bridges covering Kadapa and Nellore Districts of Andhra Pradesh, chainage 18660 to 19600 and chainage 23370 to 29990.
+The South Central Railway, India’s New Broad Gauge Railway Line from Obulavaripalle to Venkatachalam-Construction of Roadbed from KM 17/0 to 35/0, including the construction of two tunnels with ballastless track and earthwork in Formation, Major and Minor Bridges covering Kadapa and Nellore Districts of Andhra Pradesh.

-The two railway tunnels at chainages 18.660 to 19.600 (length 0.94 KM) and 23.370 to 29.990 are the most significant components of the contract (length 6.62 KMs).
-The New Austrian Tunneling Method (NATM), which employs a cyclic sequence of excavation, immediate installation of a primary support made of rock bolts and reinforced shotcrete (outer lining), and delayed installation of a secondary lining made of cast-in-situ concrete, is to be used to build the entire length of the tunnels (inner lining).
+Most of the alignment crosses the Eastern Ghats.
+This project consists of two Railway tunnels at chainages 18.660 to 19.600 (length 0.94 KM) and 23.370 to 29.990 (length 6.62 KMs) are the most significant components of the contract.
+The New Austrian Tunneling Method (NATM) is adopted for construction of this tunnel, which employs a cyclic sequence of excavation, immediate installation of a primary support made of rock bolts and reinforced shotcrete (outer lining), and delayed installation of a secondary lining made of cast-in-situ concrete, is to be used to build the entire length of the tunnels (inner lining).
 Similar protective techniques must also be used to stabilize and protect the slopes of deep cuts and tunnel approaches.

 |Client||Rail Vikas Nigam Limited (RVNL)|

 |Award Date||January 2015|